RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Experiment details and baseline methods

 To ensure fair comparison, hyperparameters were kept consistent across all experiments.
-The optimization process used a learning rate of 0.03 with a cosine annealing scheduler for 300 iterations.
-Regularization coefficients were tuned through empirical validation: 0.01 for both Tikhonov and Total Variation methods, and 0.7 for RED-DiffEq.
+The optimization process used a learning rate of 0.03 with a cosine annealing scheduler for 300 iterations, we adopt the Adam optimizer for implementing gradient descent on the velocity model, since in RED-DiffEq the optimization objective incorporates a diffusion-based regularization term that introduces stochasticity through random sampling during each iteration, which makes methods like L-BFGS a less optimal choice.
+Regularization coefficients were tuned through empirical validation: 0.01 for both Tikhonov and Total Variation methods, and 0.75 for RED-DiffEq.
 These values were selected to achieve a balance between quantitative accuracy and qualitative fidelity, ensuring the regularization terms effectively constrained the solution space while avoiding common artifacts (such as the staircase effect) that compromise geological interpretation.

+For the baseline methods DiffusionFWI and DiffusionILVR, we utilized the official implementations from their respective repositories, adapting the source code to support acoustic FWI (replacing the original elastic engine) and to track intermediate inversion results.
+Hyperparameters were separately fine-tuned on subsets of the OpenFWI and Marmousi datasets.
+While the authors of DiffusionFWI and DiffusionILVR proposed several stabilization techniques, including gradient smoothing, gradient normalization, and velocity model blurring, our ablation studies indicated that combining gradient smoothing with velocity model blurring yielded the best results in our setting.
+Consequently, all reported results for DiffusionFWI and DiffusionILVR incorporate these two techniques.